Does Your Chronic Pain Story Sound Like This?

 Problem Solving and Other Skills to Change Negative Thoughts and Moods.

 As a Comfort Therapist, I will train you in Comfort Skills and explore with you your own resources to reduce the Misery in your life.
-The program I offer includes individual sessions, a Comfort Skills Workshop, and an ongoing support/skills group.
+The program primarily offers individual sessions.
 Over time, as you utilize this training and support, you may experience what many of my previous clients have – a comfortably satisfying and active life.

 What You Can Do Next